-These categories did not merge into each other historically, but rather even developed concurrently, with the last category, Makadan Jama'a, gaining predominance in recent years.
-Departing from the dominance of Sokoto musicians and the staid Emir's courts, popular folk musicians also adopted different instruments, rather than the predominantly percussion-based music of Emir's courts and occupational singers.
-Thus percussion instruments such as duman girke, ganga, tauje, banga, taushi, kotso, turu, kalangu, and kwaira; as well as wind instruments like algaita, kakaki, kubumburuwa; stringed instruments like garaya, kuntigi, molo, kwamsa, goge, kukuma all became the vogue among Hausa street and popular folk musicians up to 1970s.
+These categories did not merge into each other historically, but rather developed concurrently with the last category, Makadan Jama'a, gaining predominance in recent years.
+Departing from the dominance of Sokoto musicians and the staid Emir's courts, popular folk musicians also adopted different instruments, rather than the predominantly percussion-based music of emir's courts and occupational singers.
+Thus percussion instruments such as duman girke, ganga, tauje, banga, taushi, kotso, turu, kalangu, and kwaira; as well as wind instruments like algaita, kakaki, kubumburuwa; stringed instruments like garaya, kuntigi, molo, kwamsa, goge, kukuma all became the vogue among Hausa street and popular folk musicians up to the 1970s.

-Shata, for instance used the kalangu (an hour-glass shaped drum, or 'African' drum) orchestra; Dan Maraya Jos used kuntigi (a small, one-stringed instrument, a kind of fiddle).
+Shata, for instance used the kalangu (an hour-glass shaped drum, or "African" drum) orchestra; 'Dan Maraya Jos used kuntigi (a small, one-stringed instrument, a kind of fiddle).
 Equally diverse was their subject matter.
-Shata was predominantly a praise singer (maroƙi) for Emirs (Sarkin Daura Mamman Bashar), gentry (Garban Bichi Dan Shehu), 'peoples' heroes (Bawa Direba), women (Kulu Mai Tuwo), infamous (Ammani Manajan Nija), high life (A Sha Ruwa), civil servants (Abba 33), etc, having composed thousands of songs for all categories of people (see Sheme et al (2004) for a sample discography).
+Shata was predominantly a praise singer (maroki) for emirs

+(Sarkin Daura Mamman Bashar), gentry (Garban Bichi Dan Shehu), peoples' heroes (Bawa Direba), women (Kulu Mai Tuwo), the infamous (Ammani Manajan Nija), those who lived the high life (A Sha Ruwa), civil servants (Abba 33), and so on, having composed thousands of songs for all categories of people (see Sheme et al. 2004 for a sample discography).

-Dan Maraya Jos practices his craft on the other side of the spectrum.
+Dan Marava Jos practices his craft on the other side of the spectrum.
 A folk singer, he refused to be client-focused and thus composed songs of poetic quality and beauty that reflect the vicissitudes of life.
-As he stated, 'all my songs convey specific messages to my audience.
-The majority of them are admonishments.'
-(Malumfashi, 2011: 20).
-Examples from his repertoire include Wakar Sana'a (virtues of gainful employment) Dan Adam Mai Wuyar Gane Hali (lamenting human nature), Jawabin Aure (married life), Bob Guy (the dude, a parody of drunkards and young urbanized males), Ina Ruwan Wani Da Wani (virtue of minding your own business), etc. He remained one of the few Hausa popular artistes with exposure beyond the confines of Nigeria, having performed as part of cultural exchange programs in US, UK, Cuba,

-Barbados, Romania, Venezuela, Brazil and Bahrain.
-It is precisely because of his non-client focus that the Nigerian government found him a ready representative of Hausa performing arts when assembling Nigerian artistes for international cultural exchanges.
+As he stated, "all my songs convey specific messages to my audience.
+The majority of them are admonishments" (Malumfashi 2011, 20).
+Examples from his repertoire include Wakar Sana'a (virtues of gainful employment), Dan Adam Mai Wuyar Gane Hali (lamenting human nature), Jawabin Aure (married life), Bob Guy (the dude, a parody of drunkards and young urbanized males), Ina Ruwan Wani Da Wani (virtue of minding your own business), etc. He remained one of the few Hausa popular artists with exposure beyond the confines of Nigeria, having performed as part of cultural exchange programs in the US, the UK, Cuba, Barbados, Romania, Venezuela, Brazil and Bahrain.
+It is precisely because of his non-client focus that the Nigerian government found him a ready representative of Hausa performing arts when assembling Nigerian artists for international cultural exchanges.

-Hausa folk musicians with youth focus such as Dan Kashi (Safiya Kano), Amadu Doka (Garba Tabako), Garba Supa (Amarya Ango), Hassan Wayam (Sai Wayam), Surajo Mai Asharalle Ali Makaho (Waƙar Mandula-a provocative street song on marijuana)-and others provided Hausa youth with a vibrant entertainment space that, in the main, remained traditional and reflected Hausa social space up to the mid-1980s.
+Hausa folk musicians with youth focus such as 'Dan Kashi (Safiya Kano), Amadu Doka (Garba Tabako), Garba Supa (Amarya Ango), Hassan Wayam (Sai Wayam), Surajo Mai Asharalle Ali Makaho (Wakar Mandula-a provocative street song on marijuana)-and others provided Hausa youth with a vibrant entertainment space that remained traditional and reflected Hausa social space up to the mid-1980s.

-From the same pool also developed a core of traditional soyayya [romantic] musicians who provided templates for singing love lyrics to youth.
+From the same pool also developed a core of traditional soyayya (romantic) musicians who provided templates for singing love lyrics to youth.
 The most prominent were Uwani Zakirai, Dan Mani Gumel and Haruna Uje.
 Uje (d.
-2003), a truck driver-turned-musician (playing the gurmi), composed a love epic, Jummai in the 1970s which became an anthem for dreamy-eyed youth pleased at an unashamed expression of love by a lover and boldly played over the radio, to the frowns of culturalist establishment, confirming the significance of love themes in Hausa popular folk culture.
+2003), a truck driver-turned-musician (playing the gurmi), composed a love epic, Jummai in the 1970s which became an anthem for dreamy-eyed youth pleased at an unashamed expression of love by a lover and boldly played over the radio, to the displeasure of the high culture establishment, confirming the significance of love themes in Hausa popular folk culture.